 The City was and continues to be heartbroken by the confirmation of Le Estcwicwéỳ and stands with our friends and neighbours at TteS to offer our support.

 We invite you to watch the TteS public presentation from 2021 honoring the missing children of the Kamloops Indian Residential School.
-Below are some remarks from Mayor Ken Christian, a joint statement by Mayor Christian and Kukpi7 (Chief) Rosanne Casimir on Canada Day 2021, and another statement marking the National Day for Truth and Reconciliation 2021.
+Below are some remarks from Mayor Ken Christian, a joint statement by former Mayor Christian and Kukpi7 (Chief) Rosanne Casimir on Canada Day 2021, and another statement marking the National Day for Truth and Reconciliation 2021.

 Support is available for anyone affected by the traumatic legacy of residential schools and those who are triggered by the latest reports and recoveries.
 The Indian Residential School Survivors Society can be contacted toll-free at 1-800-721-0066.
 A national Indian Residential School Crisis Line has been set up to provide support for former students and those affected.
 People can access emotional and crisis referral services by calling the 24-hour national crisis line: 1-866-925-4419.